Branching process representation for nonlinear first-order conservation PDEs in 1D: Acknowledgements

 \section{Acknowledgements}

 The authors greatly acknowledge discussions with Rik Versendaal, which helped the project in its early phase.
-The authors also thank Mike de Vries for his insights for the proof of Proposition \ref{prop:two_type_phases}.
+The authors thank Niek Mooij and Mike de Vries for numerous stimulating discussions.
 This publication is part of the project ``Random graph representation of nonlinear evolution problems" of the research programme Mathematics Cluster/NDNS+ which is partly financed by the Dutch Research Council (NWO).
+IK gratefully acknowledges support form Netherlands Research Organisation (NWO), research program VIDI, project number VI.Vidi.213.108.